hsmith876/practice/project.md

 ## Project Checklist:

- - [ ] Use data from at least two sources
+ - [ ] Use the data given
    - [ ] Establish naming conventions for variables and datasets
    - [ ] Clean dataset & record parameters used to clean the data
      - [ ] You may use Pandas or Python functions
      - [ ] Document every step of the cleaning process
      - [ ] Create **at least two** new features that were not present in the original data sets
- - [ ] Use Pandas and Numpy to generate useful metrics for comparing films
+ - [ ] Use Pandas and Numpy to generate useful metrics for readmission

  - [ ] Posted to git repository:
    - [ ] A README.md listing project members, goals, responsibilities, and a summary of the files in the repository